 Why is a Chatbot so important?

 The challenge, however, is to implement a chatbot correctly (added to all kinds of applications, like websites and web shops) so they deliver benefits to customers.
-A chatbot is an Artificial Intelligence (AI) solution, so it's complex on the inside and it's simple on the outside.
+A chatbot is an Artificial Intelligence (AI) solution, so it's complex on the inside and simple on the outside.

 Enterprise Architecture Diagram (Concepts Overview), showing the Chatbot concept.

-The concept description and visualization, on this page, are intended to make it easier to make the chatbot concept and its principle part of the Enterprise Architecture
+The concept description and visualization on this page are intended to make it easier to make the chatbot concept and its principle part of the Enterprise Architecture

 Chatbots are the new Thing